VA Cash-Out Refinance: A Complete Guide for Veterans

 VA Cash-Out Refinance Guidelines in 2026

-How Much Cash Can You Take Out With a VA Cash-Out Refinance?
+How Much Cash Can You Take Out?

-Here is the simple math.
-If your home appraises for $600,000 and your lender allows a VA cash-out refinance up to 90% LTV, the maximum new loan amount would be $540,000.
-If your current mortgage payoff is $390,000, the rough available equity before closing costs and any funding fee would be $150,000.
-The final cash back depends on the exact payoff, closing costs, escrow setup, funding fee status, and lender guidelines.
+For example, if your home appraises for $600,000 and the lender allows 90% LTV, the maximum new loan amount would be $540,000.
+If your current payoff is $390,000, the rough available equity before closing costs and any funding fee would be $150,000.

 VA Cash-Out Refinance Rates